-Students will have the:
+Learning Outcomes Students will:

-- (i) Ability to describe, manipulate, and prove results about sets and functions using standard mathematical notation. - (ii) Ability to follow and to construct proofs by Mathematical Induction (including strong induction, minimal counterexample) - (iii) (Naïve) understanding of finite, countable and uncountable sets.
+- (i) have the ability to describe, manipulate, and prove results about sets and functions using standard mathematical notation; - (ii) know and be able to use simple relations; - (iii) develop sound reasoning skills; - (iii) have the ability to follow and to construct simple proofs, including proofs by mathematical induction (including strong induction, minimal counterexample) and proofs by contradiction.

-Sets: examples including the natural numbers, the integers, the rational numbers, the real numbers; inclusion, union, intersection, power set, ordered pairs and cartesian product of sets.
+Synopsis Sets: examples including the natural numbers, the integers, the rational numbers, the real numbers; inclusion, union, intersection, power set, ordered pairs and cartesian product of sets.
+Relations.
+Definition of an equivalence relation.
+Examples.